apple/turicreate/userguide/image_similarity/README.md

 ##### Deploying to Core ML

-With the Core ML framework, you can use the model to retrieve the distances between a query image and all images in the reference data.
+Using the Core ML Framework, you can retrieve the distance between a query image and all images in the reference data.
 Exporting this model in Core ML format can be performed using the `export_coreml` function.

 ```python